miskolc/tc_algo/README.md

-# Python Stock Market based modules Modules
+# Python Stock Market based modules

 All technical, options and algo modules are updated in this repository.